Wauwatosa West Students Working at Mayfair Mall Experience Shooting

 Timmons and her coworkers waited in the back room of the store for approximately an hour and a half until their store was cleared and they were escorted out by law enforcement.

-Linehan said communication from security with employees was limited while law enforcement cleared each store.
+Lin said communication from security with employees was limited while law enforcement cleared each store.

 Even with the stress of being in the mall with the location of the shooter unknown at the time, Linehan said one of the most difficult parts of the situation was responding to family and friends who contacted her, and explaining that the shooter was not active.

 “My aunt took initiative to text my entire family and say that Shannon is in the mall with an active shooter.
-So then my family was freaking out and stuff and it was just a lot of me trying to calm people down,” Linehan said.
+So then my family was freaking out and stuff and it was just a lot of me trying to calm people down,” Lin said.

 Bree also faced challenges communicating with her family members.
 With her phone at 1% battery, she texted her parents about the active shooter and that her phone was close to dying.